GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/viscoplasticity/DruckerPrager/Example.rst

 .. math::
    \frac{1}{E^\prime_{ep}} = \frac{1}{2\mu} - \frac{b-3}{2h}

-These solutions are applied only when plastic yield condition is staisfied.
+These solutions are applied only when plastic yield condition is statisfied.
 The cohesion parameter defining the plastic yield surface is updated with stress change as

 .. math::
    \Delta a = \frac{b-3}{3}\Delta\sigma_{V}